Lifelong Community Learning Frequently Asked Questions

 When is Community Walking?

-Walkers should enter the Panther Door and go to the Lifelong Community Learning office to sign-in and receive a guest lanyard.
-When they are finished walking, they go back to the office, sign-out, and return their guest lanyard.
-The sign-in/sign-out process and the wearing of guest lanyards are part of the school safety protocol.
+Enter through the community door (Panther door) and go to the Lifelong Community Learning Office (Room 137 ) to sign-in and receive a guest lanyard.
+When finished walking, go back to the Lifelong Community Learning Office to sign-out and return guest lanyard.